-CHEM 3303 General Organic Chemistry I (3)
+CHEM 3303 Organic Chemistry I (3)

 This course is a study of structure, nomenclature, preparation, and reactions of hydrocarbons.
+Additionally, the theory of nuclear magnetic resonance (NMR) spectroscopy is studied and applied to the characterization of organic structures.
 Prerequisite: CHEM 1312.

-CHEM 3304 General Organic Chemistry II (3)
+CHEM 3304 Organic Chemistry II (3)